-NCNM’s goal is to broadly prepare students for the practice of naturopathic and/or Chinese medicine, or research.
+NCNM’s goal is to broadly prepare students for the practice of naturopathic medicine, Chinese medicine, nutrition, global health, and/or research.
 This goal is achieved in part by undergraduate medical education, including prerequisites for admission to NCNM; postgraduate medical education; and preparation for lifelong learning.
-Modern medical and research education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills, professional attitudes and behavior.
-Our faculty has the responsibility to graduate the best possible practitioners, physicians and researchers; thus, admission into NCNM is offered to those who present the highest qualifications for the study and practice of naturopathic and/or Chinese medicine, or integrative medicine research.
+Modern medical, health and research education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills, professional attitudes and behavior.
+Our faculty has the responsibility to graduate the best possible practitioners, physicians and researchers; thus, admission into NCNM is offered to those who present the highest qualifications for the study and practice of naturopathic, Chinese medicine, nutrition, global health, and/or integrative medicine research.
 Please note that retreats, classes and/or clinic shifts are regularly scheduled on weekends.

 Students must possess the following general qualities: critical thinking; sound judgment; emotional stability and maturity; empathy; physical and mental stamina; and the ability to learn and function in a wide variety of educational settings.
 In all phases of education, students of medicine and research must use their intellectual ability and must maintain emotional stability, particularly when under stress.
 Graduates of NCNM must have the knowledge and skills to function in a broad variety of clinical situations and render a wide spectrum of patient care and research participant interaction.

 Students in the medical programs should have sufficient motor function to elicit information from patients by palpation, auscultation, percussion and other diagnostic maneuvers.
 Medical students should be able to execute motor functions necessary to provide general care and emergency treatment to patients.

 Sensory and Observational Skills